thoduerr/development-tools/periodic-git-commit/README.md

 - LOG_LEVEL: Set the logging level (`DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`).
 Default is `INFO`.
 - OLLAMA_BASE_URL: Base URL for the Ollama LLM.
 Default is http://localhost:11434.
 - OLLAMA_LLM_TEMPERATURE: OLLAMA_LLM_TEMPERATURE parameter for the LLM.
-Default is 0.0.
+Default is `0.0`.
 - OLLAMA_LLM_MODEL_NAME: Default model name for the LLM.
-Default is 'llama3.1:8b'.
+Default is `llama3.1:8b`.
 - PERIOD: Default period in seconds between commits.
-Default is 60 (1 minute).
+Default is `60` (1 minute).
 - PREFIX_REGEX: Default regular expression to extract the ticket ID from the branch name.
-Default is '(TASK-\d+)'.
+Default is `(TASK-\d+)`.

 Example .env File